EventStore/EventStore/docs/installation.md

 EventStoreDB has a Docker image available for any platform that supports Docker.

 The following command will start the EventStoreDB node using default HTTP port, without security.
-You can then connect to it using one of the gRPC clients and `esdb://localhost:2113?tls=false` connection string.
-The Admin UI will be accessible, but the Stream Browser won't work (it needs AtomPub to be enabled).
+You can then connect to it using one of the clients and the `esdb://localhost:2113?tls=false` connection string.
+The Admin UI will be accessible, but the Stream Browser won't work (as it needs AtomPub to be enabled).

 ```bash:no-line-numbers
 docker run --name esdb-node -it -p 2113:2113 -p 1113:1113 \